Koustav-Dey-2002/price_prediction_model/README.md

-#prediction of price of house in Bangalore
+# prediction of price of houses in Bangalore
-#
+# using Linear Regression
+# data visualization using matplotlib and seaborn